mabelvj/doc.scrapinghub.com/scrapy-cloud-write-entrypoint.rst

 Scrapy Cloud Write Entrypoint
 =============================

-Scrapy Cloud Write Entrypoint is a write-only interface to a Scrapy Cloud storage.
+Scrapy Cloud Write Entrypoint is a write-only interface to Scrapy Cloud storage.
 Its main purpose is to make it easy to write crawlers and scripts compatible with Scrapy Cloud in different programming languages using `custom Docker images`_.